 Partial rewire, single-room smart integration, Bath townhouse refresh, small cottage consent works.

-Whole-house period rewire with heritage lighting design and discreet smart-home integration.
+Whole-house period rewire with heritage lighting design, dimmable circuits and scene-ready wiring.
 8–14 weeks on-site.

 Full architect-led refurbishment, barn conversion, multi-phase listed-building project.
 Priced per phase.